Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 ## External references

-Many places on the Internet refer to `Perl 6`, e.g. Wikipedia and Rosetta code.
+Many places on the Internet refer to `Perl 6`.
 These references will need to be changed to `Raku`, with a small explanation of the name change.
 This should be a coordinated effort to avoid duplicity of work, and to make sure that the explanation of the name change is consistent.

 Many sites, such as Reddit and StackOverflow, use implicit / explicit `perl6` tags.
 These will need to be changed or have a `raku` tag added, possibly